 You can use anything to start logging things you are grateful for.

-- Keep your gratitude journal in a spot that you will see regularly each day.
-Your nightstand is a good spot where you will see it first thing when you wake up and last thing when you go down for bed.
-Personally, I like to keep mine in the bathroom counter so that I do it first thing when I’m getting ready to start my day.
+Keep your gratitude journal in a spot that you will see regularly each day.
+Your nightstand is a good spot where you will see it first thing when you wake up and before you go down for bed.
+Personally, I like to keep mine on the bathroom counter so that I do it first thing when I’m getting ready to start my day.

-- Develop consistency.
 Try to make it a habit to take some time regularly to slow down and just engage in reflecting about the things you are thankful for.
 Spending as little as five minutes a day has been shown to be effective.
 If you miss a day, it’s totally fine.
+Just get back to it tomorrow.

 It’s important to write everything out because journaling has been shown to activate the right hemisphere of your brain, which is the part of the brain that processes emotions and feelings.